hamid-rd/FLBased-ICS-NIDS/README.md

 ```

 #### pipeline script
-Download and extract the ModbusDataset2023 in ./ModbusDataset directory.
+Ensure the above programms downloaded ,installed and added to the path successfully in Ubuntu 20 or higher / WSL2.
-Ensure the above programms (pcapfix,reordercap) downloaded ,installed and added to the path successfully in Ubuntu 20 or higher / WSL2.
+Ensure Docker is running.
-Ensure Docker is running and the image of cicflowmeter is added.
+download and extract the ModbusDataset2023 in ./ModbusDataset directory.
 > ModbusDataset
 >> benign
 >